SagarRudagi/Movie-Recommender-System/README.md

 - Precompute embeddings on a machine once and reuse the generated files to avoid repeated heavy computation.
 - If you need a persistent free hosting option, refactor to use a hosted embeddings API or precompute vectors and deploy only the frontend and FAISS artifacts.

----

-## 🧾 License

-(Include license or leave as private/demo)

----

-If you want, I can also:
-- Add a production-ready `Procfile` and `Dockerfile` to run everything in a container.
-- Add a brief benchmarking script showing before/after latency numbers.

 ***
 Generated on 2025-09-18